PoisotLab/ms_straight_lines/manuscript.md

 # Results and Discussion

+### Beta Binomial model fits better and makes a plausible range of predictions
 Our beta-binomial model outperforms previous solutions to the problem of modelling $L$.
 For explanation of the model derivation, fitting, and comparison, see Experimental Procedures.

 Table [tk] PSIS-LOO values for the three models we contrast.
 Pareto-smoothed important sampling serves as a guide to model selection; like other information criteria it approximates the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.
+The expected log predictive density (ELPD) measures the predictive performance of the model; here, higher values indicate more reliable predictions.

 <!-- elpd table -- calculated with LOO -->
 | model                 | reference                  | PSIS-LOO       | Δ elpd   | SE     |